Abhishek-Nalawade/Astar-gazebo-simulation/readme.md

 The range of coordinates is from (-5,-5) to (5,5).

-# Steps to set up a ROS project
+## General steps to set up a ROS project
 1) Create the workspace and source folder with command mkdir -p ws_name/src
 2) Go in src and type command catkin_init_workspace
 3) In folder ws_name type command catkin_make